Hazel Wood Waterman: Career

 Waterman's most famous solo commission came in 1910 from businessman John D. Spreckels to restore Estudillo House in Old Town, San Diego.
-Estudillo House was one of the oldest surviving examples of Spanish architecture in California, and it had gained some national fame a generation earlier by being associated with Helen Hunt Jackson's 1884 bestseller Ramona.
+Estudillo House was one of the oldest surviving examples of Spanish Colonial architecture in California, and it had gained some national fame a generation earlier by being associated with Helen Hunt Jackson's 1884 bestseller Ramona.
 Waterman worked with historical records in determining what materials should be used in the restoration and what the final plan of the rooms and gardens should be, while also trying to satisfy Spreckels's desire for a renovation that would make it easier to market the site as a Ramona-themed attraction.
 Her role in this restoration was recognized when Estudillo House was documented by the Historic American Buildings Survey of 1937.

 Waterman also received a commission from the Children's Home in Balboa Park, and she designed a garden for Julius Wangenheim that in 1933 would be awarded a Certificate of Honor by the American Institute of Architects.
 She was able to employ several draftspeople over the years, including Lilian Rice and her own daughter, Helen.
 She collaborated with local designers and artists such as tile maker Ernest A. Batchelder.
 Her breadth of design interests showed in frequent papers she gave on diverse subjects to the Wednesday Club.

 Waterman took a break from architecture between 1915 and 1920, and seems to have stopped practicing architecture altogether in 1929.
 She retired in Berkeley, California, where she died on July 22, 1948.
 Her papers are held by the San Diego History Center.